 Each injector is controlled individually by the ECU.
 The ECU turns the injector on and off during each firing cycle to control the fuel delivery into each cylinder.

-Load and speed sensing allows each cylinder’s fuel delivery rate to be adjusted independently at the individual injector.
+Load and speed sensing allow each cylinder’s fuel delivery rate to be adjusted independently at the individual injector.
 With each injection cycle, the ECU can make the following adjustments on the go:

 This management system is connected to the transmission, allowing the engine and transmission to respond simultaneously.